Networking for On-Demand Services

 On-demand services are enabled by default on all networks.
 Operators can optionally create separate networks to host services in BOSH Director.
 Operators can select which network hosts on-demand service instances when they configure the tile for that service.

-On-demand Tanzu GemFire services use BOSH to dynamically deploy VMs and create single-tenant service instances in a dedicated network.
+On-demand GemFire services use BOSH to dynamically deploy VMs and create single-tenant service instances in a dedicated network.
 On-demand services use the dynamically-provisioned service network to host single-tenant worker VMs.
 These worker VMs run as service instances within development spaces.

 This on-demand architecture has the following advantages: